Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 The query filter is applied only at the root level of a query.
 Any entity classes loaded via `Include` or `ThenInclude` are not filtered, but if all entity classes involved in a query have the `[MultiTenant]` attribute then all results are associated to the same tenant.

 ## Updating and Deleting Data
 Updated or deleted entities are checked to make sure they are associated with the `TenantInfo`.
-If an entity is associated with a different `TenantInfo` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`:
+If an entity is associated with a different `TenantInfo` then a `MultiTenantException` is thrown in `SaveChanges` or `SaveChangesAsync`.

 ```cs
 // Add a blog for a tenant.